jasonsbrooks/yucg/README.md

  - Do SEO
  - Make text of paragraphs larger and pull it in
  - New slides correspond to strategy, marketing, and consulting with pictures
+ - Remove magnifying glass icon from portfolio images
+ - Fix bug where header is not on top in chrome
+ - Change header css to position fixed, top 0